Vype ePen – The Future of Vaping?

 It’s interesting to see where the BAT owned e cig brand would go in terms of bigger battery devices after the proposed regulations by the European Parliament.
 After receiving the ePen could this be a glimpse into the future of e cigarettes?
 Is this a product that takes a step closer to fitting within TPD regulation guidelines?

-Is it good enough to land a place on our best vape pen list?
+Is it good enough to land a place on our recommended vape pen list?

 Let’s take a closer look.

 Vype present their e cigarettes in a uniform way across product lines with the acrylic case.
 It all looks good, neat and tidy.
 Inside the ePen kit you will find:

 The first thing about the Vype ePen is that it is unlike the majority of other pen style e cigs on the market.
 There was a device I remember called the E-Lips (I think that was the name) that comes closest but that never really took off.